 As the popularity of ETFs grew over the years, ignoring them isn’t possible.
 For once, they offer a simplicity with low fees that you cannot find anywhere else.
-They can also provide access to sophisticated investing strategies to boost income in retirement.
+The best ETFs can also provide access to sophisticated investing strategies to boost income in retirement.

 Over the last 20 years, the selection of ETFs has increased dramatically to the point that it’s now hard to filter through the list of ETFs.
 Whether you do index investing or not, the selection is large.